 A well-written cover letter is a key component in the search process of how to get an internship or job.
-While sometimes optional, a cover letter is your chance to capture the attention of the hiring manager and to tell your story with added color and information.
+It’s a great way to capture the attention of the hiring manager and tell your story with added color and information.
 Think of your resume as a detailed overview of your work history, education, skills, and other relevant work experience.
 Your cover letter is your “storytelling” opportunity to say why you are a great fit for the role.

 Our 10 tips for writing cover letters will help you craft your best “why me” pitch and get your application noticed.